11 Cooking Mistakes That Can Make Your Food Toxic

 Storing your leftovers in plastic containers

-In the same vein of being careful when selecting your cookware, you always want to take precaution when purchasing your Tupperware.
+In the same vein of being careful when selecting your cookware, you always want to take precaution when purchasing your food storage containers.
 “Some popular storage containers on the market contain bisphenol-A (BPA), which studies have shown that once ingested, mimic estrogen in our bodies,” says Dr. Serrano.
 “High levels of estrogen result in weight gain, irregular menstrual cycles, headaches, and higher risk of certain cancers.”
 Instead, he recommends swapping out plastic containers for glass containers.

 Getting too much salt